James Patton Brownlow: Nashville, wounded during Wheeler's raid at Franklin, end of the war

-Aftermath
+Post-war and family

+On October 3, 1865, Brownlow married Margaret Isabella "Belle" Cliffe.
+The Parson officiated.
+Belle had been educated at the Vermillion Institute and was noted for her beauty and warmth.
 On January 13, 1866, President of the United States Andrew Johnson nominated Brownlow for the award of the honorary grade of brevet brigadier general of volunteers, to rank from March 13, 1865.
 The United States Senate confirmed the award on March 12, 1866.
+During the Civil War Brownlow participated in 70 battles and skirmishes and had four horses killed under him.
+He was said to be "the idol of his company and regiment.
+General Morgan held him in the highest esteem...Generals Rosecrans, Schofield, and Grainger spoke in the highest terms of his bravery."

 After the war, James P. Brownlow became adjutant general of the state of Tennessee after the election of his father as governor of Tennessee.
 He wrote: Report of the Adjutant General of the State of Tennessee of the Military Forces of the State from 1861 to 1866.
 In December 1866, Brownlow received an appointment at the grade of captain in the 8th United States Cavalry Regiment of the Regular Army.
 He delayed reporting because of his state duties and ultimately resigned in 1868 because he was posted to California and did not wish to be that far from Tennessee.
 His occupations thereafter included railroad superintendent for the Knoxville and Kentucky Railroad, farmer and printer.

-Brownlow died at Knoxville, Tennessee, on April 26, 1879, aged 36.
-He is buried in Rest Haven Cemetery, Franklin, Tennessee.
+Belle Cliffe Brownlow died on May 24, 1878 of a "congestive chill" after two days' illness.
+Jim Brownlow fell ill in early 1879 and had "complications from diseases involving heart and lungs."
+After a "protracted illness," Brownlow died at his parents' home in Knoxville, Tennessee, on April 26, 1879, aged 36.
+He is buried in Rest Haven Cemetery, Franklin, Tennessee alongside his late wife and their two infants who predeceased them.
+One obituary described him as a "man of Herculean stature, measuring six feet six inches in height, [he] was in every respect a gallant soldier and courteous gentleman."